 Listing 17-9: Using trait objects to store values of different types that implement the same trait

-When we wrote the library, we didn’t know that someone would add the SelectBox type someday, but our Screen implementation was able to operate on the new type and draw it because SelectBox implements the Draw type, which means it implements the draw method.
+When we wrote the library, we didn’t know that someone might add the SelectBox type, but our Screen implementation was able to operate on the new type and draw it because SelectBox implements the Draw type, which means it implements the draw method.

-This concept—of being concerned only with the messages a value responds to, rather than the value’s concrete type—is similar to a concept in dynamically typed languages called duck typing: if it walks like a duck, and quacks like a duck, then it must be a duck!
+This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept duck typing in dynamically typed languages: if it walks like a duck and quacks like a duck, then it must be a duck!
 In the implementation of run on Screen in Listing 17-5, run doesn’t need to know what the concrete type of each component is.
-It doesn’t check to see if a component is an instance of a Button or a SelectBox, it just calls the draw method on the component.
+It doesn’t check whether a component is an instance of a Button or a SelectBox, it just calls the draw method on the component.
 By specifying Box<Draw> as the type of the values in the components vector, we’ve defined Screen to need values that we can call the draw method on.

-The advantage of using trait objects and Rust’s type system to do something similar to duck typing is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method but we call it anyway.
+The advantage of using trait objects and Rust’s type system to write code similar to code using duck typing is that we never have to check that a value implements a particular method at runtime or worry about getting errors if a value doesn’t implement a method, but we call it anyway.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

 For example, Listing 17-10 shows what happens if we try to create a Screen with a String as a component:

-Filename: src/main.rs
+src/main.rs

-extern crate rust_gui;
+extern crate gui;

-use rust_gui::Draw;
+use gui::Screen;

 fn main() {